ZackEberhart/ZackEberhart.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th year Ph.D. student at the University of Notre Dame advised by [Collin McMillan](https://www3.nd.edu/~cmc/).
+I am a Ph.D. candidate at the University of Notre Dame advised by [Collin McMillan](https://www3.nd.edu/~cmc/).
 My research focuses on the application of virtual assistant technology to software engineering tasks, including source code search and source code summarization.
-In my spare time, I enjoy playing and [designing](http://mysterywizardgame.com) board games.
+In my spare time, I enjoy designing board games and web applications.

 <!-- ## Research Interests